wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 If you are interested by a particular gene, you can easily visualize the sequence variation patterns in and around this genes.
 This could be useful to illustrate a talk or for a paper figure.
 If you want to download the preprocessed data across the whole genome, this seems possible but the website is not very user friendly :( I have found two main ways:

 * Use `Select Tracks` to choose to display the measures of interest.
 Go back to the visualization page and for the corresponding track, you can click on a small floppy disk downlaod icon, and retrieve a ggf3 with the data.
 Unfortunately this does not seem to be working for all tracks (probably some bug, I wrote to the authors).
-Some tracks work fne, for example the McDonald-Kreitman test track.
+Some tracks work fine, for example the McDonald-Kreitman test track.

 ![Question](round-help-button.png)
 Since this is a gene-based measure, it could be interesting to compare the neutrality index of DE genes vs. non-DE genes.